 Recently Microsoft made a change to the SharePoint Online versioning policy.
 Identical file re-uploads did not previously create new versions, and now they do.
-This can cause the CloudReady SharePoint and OneDrive sensors to consume more storage quota than most customers would like.
+This can cause the synthetic SharePoint and OneDrive sensors to consume more storage quota than most customers would like, when classic list/library experience is enabled.

 You can read more about how versioning works in SharePoint Online:

-To ensure that customers don’t inadvertently consume more SharePoint storage then they would like or breach their SharePoint quotas, we made changes to the CloudReady SharePoint and OneDrive sensors.
-The sensors now check to see if versioning is enabled for a library and, if it is, it will only upload a test file once but continue to measure download performance.
+To ensure that customers don’t inadvertently consume more SharePoint storage, in classic mode, then they would like or breach their SharePoint quotas, we made changes to the SharePoint and OneDrive sensors.
+The sensors now check to see if versioning is enabled for a classic library and, if it is, it will only upload a test file once but continue to measure download performance.
 In some ways this is more typical usage of SharePoint (write once, read many).

 How to Disable Library Versioning